 So if you are looking for more customers like the ones you already have, you'll need to profile your list to determine what characteristics exist in terms of consumer demand and behavior.

-Then you'll want to contact a list broker to see what kinds of lists they have available that match the demographics of your direct marketing to consumer profile.
+Then you'll want to contact an e-mail list broker to see what kinds of lists they have available that match the demographics of your direct marketing to consumer profile.

 If you are a franchise operation, your headquarters people most likely have plenty of demographic information available to you.

-If you seriously look at the buying patterns of your customer, you will be able to profit quite well from the direct marketing to consumer focus.
+If you seriously look at the buying patterns of your customer, you will be able to profit quite well from direct marketing to a particular consumer focus.